Publications by group members

 - VF 02 Yehuda Elkana / John Michael Krois, The Enlightenment Project: A Defense in Dialogue with Ernst Cassirer, ed. by S. Freyberg / O. Parnes, with texts by G. Freudenthal and J. Renn

 - VF 03 Ludwik Fleck

 Knowledge Hegemonies in the Early Modern World: Sources and Commentaries

-This series is devoted to the social-cultural study of early modern knowledge cultures (ca.1450-1750).
+This series, published by Edizioni Ca' Foscari, is devoted to the social-cultural study of early modern knowledge cultures (ca.1450-1750).
 It promotes source-based studies that highlight the importance of science as a collective praxis, understood as a contested field informed by political, philosophical and confessional struggles for cultural hegemony, and in connection with social and economic interests.
 The emphasis on the political and ethical dimensions of agency should complement existing narratives on the materials, techniques, and meanings of learned and artistic practices.
 Moreover, since early modern knowledge was articulated and modified through its circulation within various realms of society, including artisanal circles and academic networks, it is crucial to investigate the institutional, political, and ideological settings of early-modern knowledge cultures.
 In how far did political antagonisms, ideological struggles, and religious tensions hinder scientific development or underpin it?
 How did the modern construction of identity along confessional, linguistic, and political lines affect the ethos and epistemic values of the sciences?
 What hegemonic values underpinned the early modern transformation of life and knowledge production?